 About 20% to 30% of adults experience recurrent stomatitis, a condition marked by inflammation and redness in the mouth, leading to canker sores, painful blisters, and ulcers.
 Stomatitis can turn eating, drinking, and swallowing into an excruciating experience.
 Treatment is essential to ensure no lapse in the adequate intake of nutrients.

 Stomatitis can be caused by improper dental care, infection, or disease.
 It can also be an allergic reaction, a complication of smoking, or the result of burns from excessively hot foods or beverages.
 Xerostomia or dry mouth increases the risk of stomatitis because the lack of saliva makes infection more likely.
-Other predisposing factors include stress, oral trauma, and a family history of the condition.
+Other predisposing factors include stress, oral trauma, a weakened immune system, and a family history of the condition.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.